GabeScott/standard-works-vault/General Conference/1976 October - Principles of Welfare.md

 The bishop, through his counselor responsible for personal welfare matters, has the duty to correlate employment-finding activities outside the quorums.

 God bless you, our beloved leaders, to have charity for the unfortunate, which charity is the true love of Christ.
-“For now abideth faith, hope, charity, these three; but the greatest of these is charity.”
-(1 Cor.
-13:13.)
+“For now abideth faith, hope, charity, these three; but the greatest of these is charity.” ([[1 Corinthians 13.13|1 Cor.
+13:13]].)
 In the name of Jesus Christ.
 Amen.